 There are several ways that researchers and scientists can access ICES data.
-These include:

 1. Becoming an ICES scientist

-- A University academic appointment at the level of Assistant Professor or higher
+- A university academic appointment at the level of assistant professor or higher.

-- Absence of unmanageable conflicts of interest as determined by the ICES CEO
+- Absence of unmanageable conflicts of interest as determined by the ICES CEO.

 2. Collaborating with an ICES scientist

 Collaborations with investigators external to ICES require an ICES principal investigator or co-investigator on the grant or project.
 The ICES co-investigator will participate fully in the research project and is the responsible party within ICES.
 The ICES investigator is expected to attend all project meetings, co-direct the analysis, and ensure that all ICES policies and procedures are followed.

 For more information on research collaboration opportunities, please contact an ICES scientist.
 Our complete listing of ICES faculty is also available by research program and includes the scientist’s primary research content areas.